flows-network/github-pr-summary/README.md

 > Still not convinced?
 [See "potential problems 1" in this review](https://github.com/second-state/wasmedge-quickjs/pull/82#issuecomment-1498299630), it identified an inefficient Rust implementation of an algorithm. 🤯

-This bot summarizes commits in the PR.
+This bot **summarizes commits in the PR**.
 Alternatively, you can use [this bot](https://github.com/flows-network/github-pr-review) to review changed files in the PR.

 ## How it works